 OpenAI recently released the iOS version of ChatGPT.
 It immediately shot to the top spot on the Apple App Store, ranking #1 in both the Productivity and Top Free Apps categories.
 OpenAI has confirmed that the Android version is coming soon.

-ChatGPT has been trained on 570GB of data (300 billion words), largely based on data crawled from the web, Wikipedia, and books.
+ChatGPT has been trained on 570GB of data (300 billion words), largely based on the Common Crawl dataset, Wikipedia, and books.

 80% of Americans who use ChatGPT for therapy advice think that it’s effective.

 GPT-3.5 has 175 billion parameters, while GPT-4 clocks in at 1 trillion parameters.